uclnlp/fakenewschallenge/README.md

 ## Reproducing the submission

-The `pred.py` can be run in two different modes: 'load' or 'train'.
+The `pred.py` script can be run in two different modes: 'load' or 'train'.
 Upon running the `pred.py` file, the user is requested to input the desired mode.